Testimonial ++ Volunteer ++ Ecuador

 Volunteering or interning in the field of medicine is always a special challenge.
 Not only a new culture and language awaits you, but also other prerequisites and tools in the health care facilities.
-Here you will learn how volunteer Daniel managed to handle these challenges.
+Daniel will share his experience overcoming these challenges, as a volunteer in Ecuador.

-In which field did you do voluntary work?
+1. Where do you do your voluntary work?

 I am working in a hospital in Quito, the capital of Ecuador.